 In our country, like in other countries in this region of the world, there is mistrust of non-governmental organizations (NGOs) (national or international).
 Often NGOs are established with a mandate to help children, but after they receive funding, the organizations disappear.
 This creates an overall distrust in the entire system of NGOs and philanthropy here.
 This is really misfortunate because, in the end, it simply hurts the children.
 But, it is the sad reality of our country, and hence, private corporations and states do not trust NGOs.
 What can be done?

 Saturday, December 16th was a great experience for our MindLeaps kids.
-We had a performance at the Juvenile Detention Facility (JDF) in the Eastern Province of Rwanda.
+We had a performance at Nyagatare Children’s Rehabilitation Center in the Eastern Province of Rwanda.
 It was the first time to travel a long distance (a 4-hour drive) for most of our kids.
 On the road, they were able to see Lake Muhazi surrounded by cows and rice plantations.
 It was a joy to watch their excitement.

-Most of us didn’t know what to expect when we arrived at the JDF.
-The JDF is the only detention facility in Rwanda that houses teenagers who have been accused and sentenced of crimes.
-The center functions as a home and also a center of education so that these youth can continue their lives. read more…
+Most of us didn’t know what to expect when we arrived at Children’s Rehabilitation Center (The Center).
+The Center is the only detention facility in Rwanda that houses teenagers who have been accused and sentenced of crimes.
+It functions as a home and also a place of education so that these youth can continue their lives. read more…

 These children were very happy to resume the path of education.
 It also represented the highest achievement of our MindLeaps team here: entering vulnerable children into formal education.